EternityForest/SG1/SG1Protocol.md

 #### Status(1 byte)
 0-3: TX RSSI before antenna gain(4db increments starting at -24db)

-### Channel Hint[3 bytes]
+### Channel Hint[20 bits ]

-This 4 byte sequence is an approximate "hint" as to what this message is for.
+This sequence is an approximate "hint" as to what this message is for.
 It is used so we don't have to try decrypting against every possible key.

 It can be one of: